diku-dk/SysDev/Readme.md

 **Windows**

-If you have installed Qt-6 in Pythons site libs (can be done by opening a Windows terminal as administrator and run `pip intall pyqt6 pyqt6-tools`) Designer will typically be located in `C:\Users\your-username\AppData\Local\Programs\Python\Python39\Lib\site-packages\qt6_applications\Qt\bin`
+If you have installed Qt-6 in Pythons site libs (can be done by opening a Windows terminal as administrator and run `pip install pyqt6 pyqt6-tools`) Designer will typically be located in `C:\Users\your-username\AppData\Local\Programs\Python\Python39\Lib\site-packages\qt6_applications\Qt\bin`

 If you can't find it the search for `Designer.exe`